DistendedDev/fabric-for-beginners/README.md

 Paint.net is a good program to use for texturing.

 ### Structure
+In order for the mod to be loaded properly by the mod loader, it has to be structured in a specific way.
+Different parts of your project should include different information about the mod.
+Since the structure is quite complex, you may use the [Fabric Example Mod](https://github.com/FabricMC/fabric-example-mod) as a template.Simply click "Code" and download it as a ZIP.
+Alternatively, you may [generate the mod with the Minecraft Development Plugin](#generating-the-mod-with-minecraft-development-plugin).

+There are a few important parts that you should modify.

 ### Generating the mod with Minecraft Development Plugin
 ### Creating a GitHub Repository